karchjd/GPPMPaper/README.md

 # GPPMPaper
-This is the supplement for XXX.
-It entails the code for all figures as well as the demonstrations of equivalences mentioned in the paper.
+This is supplement entails the code for all figures as well as the demonstrations of equivalences mentioned in the XXX paper.

 # Figures
 The code for the figures is in the [figures/code](figures/code) folder.
 Call [makeAllFigures.m](figures/code/makeAllFigures.m) for redrawing all plots.
-When this if done in the [figures/code](figures/code) folder, the plots are saved in [figures/code](figures/render).
+Note that this takes a few minutes.
+When this is done in the [figures/code](figures/code) folder, the plots are saved in [figures/code](figures/render).

 Prerequesites: The Matlab implementation of GPPM is required (klick [here](https://github.com/karchjd/GPPMM/))